Coat of arms of Aberdeen: Arms

 A second shield was also recorded, based on the city's counterseal.
-This consisted of a temple, with St Nicholas standing in the doorway praying over a cauldron of boiling children.
+This consisted of a temple, with Saint Nicholas standing in the doorway praying over a cauldron of boiling children.
 This was blazoned: azure, a temple argent, St Nicholas standing in the porch, mitred and vested proper, with his dexter hand lifted up to heaven praying over three children in a boiling cauldron of the first, and holding in the sinister a crosier or.

 These arms originated from an old legend surrounding St Nicholas, who is the city's patron saint due to his association with mariners.
 According to the legend, Nicholas had been travelling through his diocese, when he lodged for the night in a house on the wayside.
 Unbeknownst to Nicholas, his host was a cannibal, and had secretly been kidnapping local children for meat.
 When Nicholas's plate was placed before him, he immediately recognised the meat for what it was.
 Going over to the cauldron, he made the sign of the Cross, and the children were then restored to life.

 Due to local government reorganisation, the arms have been regranted twice: in 1976 to the City of Aberdeen District Council, and in 1996 to Aberdeen City Council.
 As such, the arms are today the corporate property of the City Council.

 No crest has ever accompanied the arms, but they may be displayed with a mural coronet, in right of Aberdeen's city status.
 Prior to the formation of the current council in 1996, a district council's coronet was used, representing Aberdeen's status as a district.
 This was made of gold, and was decorated with spikes and sheaves of wheat.